 Polish Prime Minister Mateusz Morawiecki has already announced that the ban will be extended.
 Negotiations on the resumption of the “grain corridor” have reached a dead end, and, according to RBC-Ukraine, Kyiv no longer considers this option as promising.
 At least in the form in which the agreement was in force until mid-July.

-Ports are the goal of the Russians
+Ports are the target of the Russians

 Problems with grain exports arose from the very beginning of active hostilities on the part of Russia.
 Its supplies through the Black and Azov Seas were practically stopped in February last year.
 The ports of Mariupol, Skadovsk, Berdyansk and Kherson came under the control of the invaders, and were closed by order of the Ministry of Infrastructure in May last year.